magento/devdocs/guides/v2.0/extension-dev-guide/package_module.md

-There are four types of packages that you can submit to Marketplace:
+A description of the four types of packages that you can submit to Marketplace:

-* magento2-module:  This will usually contain sources along with the top level composer.json indicating dependencies and so on.
-This can be sold in the store directly, or it could be a dependent package hierarchy of some parent package.
+* __magento2-module__&#8212;A package that usually contains source files plus the top level composer.json, which indicates dependencies and so on.
+This can be sold in the store directly, or it can be a dependent package hierarchy of some parent package.

-* metapackage: A convenient placeholder to group a list  of packages together exactly as it is described in standard composer.json documentation.
-It is also convenient to sell a group of packages (and their respective dependencies) using a metapackage.
+* __metapackage__&#8212;A placeholder used to group a collection of packages together.
+This works exactly as described in standard composer.json documentation.
+If you have an extension that uses more than one package you must use a metapackage as the root package.
+Otherwise you should not use metapackage.

-*magento2-theme: For theme packages.
+* __magento2-theme__&#8212;For theme packages.
 It can be sold independently in the store directly, or it could a dependent package hierarchy of some parent package.

-*magento2-language: For language packages – usually contains some csv files to aid in translation of certain contents and so on.
-It can be sold directly in store, or could be part of a dependent package hierarchy of some parent package.
+* __magento2-language__&#8212;For language packages.
+These usually contain .csv files to aid in translation of certain contents and so on.
+It can be sold directly in Marketplace, or could be part of a dependent package hierarchy of some parent package.

 The following example is a `composer.json` file for a module: